AgnostiqHQ/covalent/doc/source/webapp_ui/preview/graph.rst

 .. image:: ../images/preview.gif
    :align: center

-The preview displays only the nodes (tasks) and edges (dependencies) of the tranport graph.
+The preview displays only the nodes (tasks) and edges (dependencies) of the transport graph.
 No dispatch information is available (Status, Start time, End time, Input, Results or Directory) since the lattice has not actually been dispatched.